|Membrane Traffic and Pathogenesis|

 2) Intracellular trafficking of PrPC and its mutants: correlation with TSE pathogenesis

 Transmissible spongiform encephalopathies (TSE) are fatal neurodegenerative disorders of humans and animals of either infectious, genetic or sporadic origin.
 They result from a post-translational alteration in the conformation of a host-encoded GPI-AP called PrPC into to the scrapie isoform PrPSc.
 This conformational transition is thought to be catalyzed by a specific physical interaction between endogenous PrPC and PrPSc, which is the principal component of the transmissible agent (or prion).
 The intracellular compartment where PrPC - PrPSc conversion occurs and how this process leads to neurological dysfunction are still unknown.
 Analyzing the intracellular trafficking of PrPC will be critical to understand how and where it is converted to PrPSc.
-In this project we have analysed the biosynthethic/ degradative pathway, exocytic/endocytic trafficking of PrPC and of some mutants responsible for the hereditary diseases.
-We have shown that:
+We have analysed the biosynthethic/ degradative pathway, exocytic/endocytic trafficking of PrPC and of some mutants responsible for the hereditary diseases.
+We have shown that :

 2) The raft environment may protect PrP mutants from conversion (Campana, 2005 and 2006, Sarnataro, 2006)

 3) The proteasome is not involved in the degradation of PrP mutants (Campana, 2006).

 4) Both raft-dependent and clathrin-dependent pathways are involved in PrPC endocytosis (submitted)